Clayium-Isotope/clayium/README.md

 We have only one problem.
 Our mod is not enough to play.
-We need your cooperations!
+We need your cooperations (issues, pull requests, etc...)!

-## Why started making this secondary mod.
+## Why started making this secondary mod

 I'm fond of [Clayium].